bparanj/crystal/electronics/experiments/queue/transistor-dyn-load.md

 The paradox of a transistor amplifier with a dynamic load arises from the interaction between the dynamic load and the transistor's behavior, particularly in how it relates to a current source.
-Here’s the explanation:

 ### The Paradox

 Current Source and Dynamic Load

 1. What a Current Source "Likes" and "Hates":
    - A current source "likes" high-impedance loads because they allow it to deliver a constant current without significant variation in voltage.
    - A current source "hates" low-impedance or highly dynamic loads because they cause rapid voltage changes or instability, forcing the current source to adapt quickly.